Why Give this Review?

 Microtransactions or Endless Grinding

 Halo 5 boast over 1,000 armor and weapon cosmetics that you randomly unlock with requisition packs, which are themselves unlocked through requisition points (REQs).
-This really sucks because it means that no high tier items are skill based rewards.
+This sucks because it means that no high tier items are skill based rewards.
 Everything is pure luck.
 On the other hand, you can shell out $5 to $70 in microtransactions to unlock packs.
 But even then, you have no absolute promise you’ll get any specific cosmetic you want.

 The game reveals nothing about the drop percentages of supposedly rare and ultra-rare items, except that gold packs (as opposed to silver or lower) are guaranteed to drop “permanent” unlocks (not consumable exp. boosts or Warzone weapons/vehicles).

 In Warzone, it’s fairly clear how you earn the points (each unit type is worth a certain value multiplied by the difficulty) but in Ranked or Social it’s less obvious.
 I suppose the system somehow calculates your KDR, medal count, objectives, and whether you won or lost.
 There’s a lot of tutorials online giving you tips on how to earn REQs the fastest.
-But, besides just playing good, who really who knows?
+But, besides just playing good, who knows?

 It is true, however, that revealing any formula might cause teammates to become self-interested.
 The Call of Duty games have this problem in my opinion because they are hyper-focused on the player earning unlocks for weapons.